ci-box/lava-lab/README.md

 1. Define the power commands (e.g. to control relays, pdu...)
 2. Define the connection command (to get serial/debug link with the board)
 3. Define the board fastboot serial number (to detect and flash board)

+dragonboard-410c needs to be correctly partitioned, with empty boot partition.

 ## Create and Start instance